ansys/pyaedt/doc/source/User_guide/index.rst

             This tutorial shows how to create a setup and run simulations.

-   .. grid-item-card:: Variables & Optimetrics
+   .. grid-item-card:: Variables and Optimetrics
             :link: variables
             :link-type: doc
             :margin: 2 2 0 0